theeasyway/whisper-transcribe/README.md

 A streamlined audio transcription tool that uses hotkeys to record and automatically transcribe voice to text using local Whisper models.

-note:  less suited to Mac OS due to the need for system permissions for whole keys to work there.
+note:  less suited to Mac OS due to the need for system permissions for hotkeys to work there.
 A native app version of this would be the ticket there, I think.

 ## Features